Anti-Armenian sentiment in Turkey: Post-genocide

 On 3 May 1984, a hit-team headed attack undertaken by Grey Wolves member Abdullah Çatlı and paid for by the Turkish National Intelligence Organization. committed the Alfortville Armenian Genocide Memorial bombings, an attack on a heavily Armenian populated district of Alfortville, Val-de-Marne, Île-de-France.
 The target chosen for the attack was a memorial dedicated to the victims of the Armenian genocide on the rue Étienne Dolet which was inaugurated on 24 April 1984, the 69th anniversary of the Armenian genocide.
 The Turkish press denounced the monument as a "monument of hate".
 About a week after the inauguration, three bombs were reported to have exploded on 3 May 1984, resulting in thirteen injuries, two of them serious.
 The monument, made of Khachkar stone, was severely damaged in the blasts.

+A report published by Minority Rights Group in 1987 identified a pattern of state-imposed measures that weakened the Armenian community in Turkey across institutional, financial, cultural, and administrative domains.
+Through legal restrictions, bureaucratic obstacles, and limitations on communal rights, these policies constrained the community’s ability to preserve its heritage, manage its institutions, and exercise protections guaranteed under national and international law.

+These measures included the confiscation or non-recognition of communal property and endowments, restrictions on construction, repair, and restoration of churches and charitable institutions, and the freezing of proceeds from property sales.
+Armenian schools were subjected to extensive state oversight, including the appointment of Turkish sub-directors, obstruction of Armenian administrative appointments, and policies that led to shortages of Armenian-language teachers.
+Additional restrictions affected student enrollment, boarding school permissions, and routine cultural or religious practices within educational institutions.
+Communal self-governance was further undermined by the abolition of central representative bodies and legal reclassification of Armenian organizations that stripped them of property ownership rights.